jf990/highlightjs-graphql/README.md

 # Highlight.js GraphQL

+> NOTE: GraphQL is now included in [highlight.js](https://github.com/highlightjs/highlight.js) and no longer maintained here.

 Support for using `highlight.js` to syntax highlight GraphQL queries.
 See https://highlightjs.org/ for more information about highlight.js.

 See https://graphql.org/ for more information about GraphQL.
 Query syntax is described in http://spec.graphql.org/June2018/.